dushansachinda/hotel-reservation-demo-with-v2/README.md

 - Azure communication service keys (we will help with connection strings and keys).
 - A Choreo account.

+# Project Setup and Prerequisites

+This document outlines the necessary tools and services required to set up and run the project.
+Please ensure you have the following installed and configured on your workstation.

+## Prerequisites

+1. **GitHub Account**
+   - Ensure you have a GitHub account.
+Sign up or log in here: [GitHub](https://github.com/)

+2. **Microsoft Visual Studio Code**
+   - Download and install Visual Studio Code if not already installed: [VSCode](https://code.visualstudio.com/)
+   - Install the WSO2 Ballerina plugin from the VSCode extensions marketplace.

+3. **Git**
+   - Install Git for version control.
+Follow the installation guide here: [Git](https://git-scm.com/downloads)

+4. **Web Browser**
+   - A recent version of Google Chrome or Mozilla Firefox is required.

+5. **HTTP Client**
+   - Install Postman and curl for testing HTTP requests.
+Download Postman here: [Postman](https://www.postman.com/downloads/)
+   - Curl is usually pre-installed on Unix-based systems.
+For Windows, you can download it here: [Curl](https://curl.se/windows/)

+6. **Ballerina**
+   - Install the latest version of Ballerina.
+Follow the installation instructions here: [Ballerina Swan Lake](https://ballerina.io/)
+   - Ensure the Ballerina VSCode extension is installed.

+7. **Python**
+   - Install Python 3.x from the official website: [Python Downloads](https://www.python.org/downloads/)

+8. **Kafka Broker**
+   - Set up a Kafka broker.
+You can use the Confluent Cloud SaaS broker with a free trial: [Confluent Cloud](https://confluent.cloud/)

+9. **Azure Communication Services**
+   - Create an account and set up Azure Communication Services.
+Guidance on key generation will be provided during setup.
+Start with a trial account here: [Azure Communication Services](https://azure.microsoft.com/en-us/products/communication-services)

+10. **Choreo Account**
+    - Sign up for a Choreo account to integrate and deploy services efficiently.

+## Additional Resources

+- For more detailed setup instructions, refer to the `docs` folder in the project repository.
+- If you encounter any issues during setup, please refer to the `FAQ` or `Troubleshooting` guide in the documentation.

 ## Business Scenario

 The goal is to build a reservation system for a luxury hotel that allows users to search for rooms, make reservations, and manage their bookings.